gilbert-khonstantine/OnlineTicketApp/README.md

 Our current application is placed in the "OnlineTicketApp" folder.
 To run the application (using commandprompt):
 1) Ensure that all dependencies are installed.
-2) In commandprompt, change the working directory to where app.py is located.
+2) In Command Prompt, change the working directory to where app.py is located.
 The working directory can be found by app.py -> Properties -> Location
-3) Run application by typing this into the command prompt line:
+3) Run application by typing this into the Command Prompt line:
 ```
 python app.py
 ```
-4) If successfully launched, cmd should display something like this:
+4) If successfully launched, Command Prompt should display something like this:
 ```
 Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
 ```